fernandagil/ms4-plants-shop/README.md

 ##### Admin and Store Management
 - As a store owner, I want to be able to add a product so that I can add new items to my store
-- As a store owner, I want to be able to edit/update a product so that I can change product prices, descriptions, images and other product criteria
+- As a store owner, I want to be able to edit or delete a product so that I can change product prices, descriptions, images and other product criteria or remove items that are no longer for sale
+- As a store owner, I want to be able to add a post to the blog
-- As a store owner, I want to be able to delete a product so that I can remove items that are no longer for sale
+- As a store owner, I want to be able to edit or delete a blog post

 <span id="1-UX-3"></span>
 ### 1.3 Design Choices